ericwastaken/CocoaPod-Dependency-Demo/README.md

 ## Example Project

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+Then, open 'StackO-Dependency-Demo.xcworkspace' in Xcode, select any Simulator as your target, then Build & Run.

+If you want to target an actual device, you'll need to first set your "team" in the project settings!

+Note, the Example is NOT very exciting.
+It just outputs 'Hello World' which actually is a string returnd by the developed pod.
+The usefulness of the example is in the code, not the example itself!

 ## Development Pod